Spring is just around the corner, which mean now is the perfect time to get the ball rolling and work on those glutes.

 - Push through your forward heel to return to the starting position.

-- Do 12-15 reps to complete one set, then repeat on the other side.
+- Do 12 to 15 reps to complete one set, then repeat on the other side.

-To get a firm and toned butt, try incorporating these exercises into your weekly routine.
 Make sure to stretch before and after to increase your flexibility and avoid injury.
-As long as you keep it up and continue to push yourself, you will have a more toned butt in no time.
+As long as you keep it up and continue to push yourself, you will have a super-toned derriere in no time, so strut your stuff confidence.